 Continuity of care following a suicide attempt should leave the patient with a feeling of connectedness.
 Strategies may include telephone reminders of appointments, providing a "crisis card" with emergency phone numbers and safety measures, and sending a letter of support.
-Motivational counseling and case management can also be used to promote adherence to the recommended treatment (HHS, 2012, latest available).
+Motivational counseling and case management can also be used to promote adherence to the recommended treatment (HHS, 2024).